-Course Guidelines Math 232A Dr. R. Beezer Spring 2003
+Course Guidelines Math 232B Dr. R. Beezer Fall 2004

-Text We will be using Introduction to Linear Algebra by Lee W. Johnson, R. Dean Riess, Jimmy T. Arnold (Fifth Edition).
-We will cover material from Chapters 1, 3, 4, 5, and 6-see the attached tentative schedule for the exact sections covered.
+Text We will be using A First Course in Linear Algebra, version 0.10, as our primary textbook.
+This text is about half-complete, and will be finished as the course progresses.
+I would suggest keeping your copy in a 3-ring binder, especially as new pages become available.
+The text Introduction to Linear Algebra by Lee W. Johnson, R. Dean Riess, Jimmy T. Arnold (Fourth or Fifth Edition) will be used as a source of homework exercises.
 The Bookstore also has a highly recommended text: The Nuts and Bolts of Proofs by Antonella Cupillari.
-The course WWW page has some recommendations for similar books.
+The course WWW page has some recommendations for similar books about proof techniques.
+The textbook will be updated weekly on the course WWW page.